 - Principal paper: Roy Brooks (University of San Diego, Law), Framing Redress Discourse

 - Commentator: Desmond Jagmohan (University of California-Berkeley , Political Science), Paths to Reconciliation: Comments on Brooks

 - Commentator: Colleen Murphy (University of Illinois, Philosophy), Comments on Brooks

 Panel III: 4:00-5:30 EDT

-Princeton's University Center for Human Values is pleased to host this Zoom conference.
-It is joined by the following co-sponsors: Boston University School of Law; the Research Groups on Constitutional Studies (RGCS) and Global Justice (RGGJ) of the Yan P. Lin Centre at McGilll University; University of Illinois College of Law; University of Oregon Department of Political Science; and the Melbern G. Glasscock Center for Humanities Research at Texas A & M University.
+Princeton's University Center for Human Values hosted this Zoom conference.
+It was joined by the following co-sponsors: Boston University School of Law; the Research Groups on Constitutional Studies (RGCS) and Global Justice (RGGJ) of the Yan P. Lin Centre at McGilll University; University of Illinois College of Law; University of Oregon Department of Political Science; and the Melbern G. Glasscock Center for Humanities Research at Texas A & M University.